SmartTokenLabs/TokenScript/doc/design_paper.md

 You can imagine it by thinking on a computer program for your music files: Like the token on a blockchain, the music files remain the same, but the software for playing them can change.
 It can be automatically updated to eliminate a bug, or it can change to allow new features, like recording, cutting or fine-tuning the audio frequences or putting it in a library of your favorite songs.
 Tokenscript is the hinge which connects the software with the token and makes sure that the interaction of both is not arbitrary, but structured by the issuer of the token.

-To explain Tokenscript in mor details, we will fetch out design requirements by applying the concept on examples.
+To explain Tokenscript in more details, we will fetch out design requirements by applying the concept on examples.

 # Design requirements